skumar1712/skumar1712.github.io/SS.md

 where $\kappa$, is the curvature and $\mathbf{n}$, the normal vector.
 This equation is known as *Curve shortening flow (CSF)* and explains the evolution of a curve whose velocity vector has the tangential component equal to zero.

-Although using the two-dimensional Frenet frame, one can write $\gamma_t=\gamma_{ss}$, which might remind us of the heat equation; let's not get mistaken, as the arc-length parameterisation changes with time.
+Although using the two-dimensional Frenet frame, one can write $\gamma_t=\gamma_{ss}$, which might remind us of the heat equation, but let's not get mistaken, as the arc-length parameterisation here changes with time.
 However, just as with the heat equation, it is natural to ask whether the flow admits self-similar solutions.

 It turns out that CSF is invariant under rotations and scalings.
 This means we look for solutions of the form